parikhmili9/AmongHuskiesGame/README.md

 <img src="./media/banner.png" alt="banner" />

 # Final Project!
 (Among Huskies)
-For this project, we built a world where users can interact in a game-like application.
-The premise is that 2 teams are racing to pet a husky, competing for its adoration!
+For this project, we built a game where users compete in 2 teams to pet a husky, competing for its adoration!
 The game requires 4 players, divided into teams of 2.
-The game terminates when both players from 1 team touch the husky sprite of the opposing team.
+The game terminates when both players from a single team touch the husky sprite of the opposing team.
 During the game, users may chat through the terminal as well.
 The team that pets the husky wins!

 ## Team